 First proposed change, in 9.4.2.19.7 Beacon request element update the following paragraph of the Wide Bandwidth Channel Switch subelement which is on page 929 :

 If the Operating Class field in the frame that contains this element does not indicate an S1G band then Iif the Wide Bandwidth Channel Switch subelement is included the fields in the Wide Bandwidth Channel Switch subelement indicate the channel for which the measurement request applies, and the Operating Class and Channel Number fields together specify the primary channel and primary 40 MHz channel within the channel identified by the Wide Bandwidth Channel Switch subelement.

-Otherwise, if the Wide Bandwidth Channel Switch subelement is included the fields in the Wide Bandwidth Channel Switch subelement indicate the channel for which the measurement request applies, and the Operating Class and Channel Number fields together specify the primary channel within the channel identified by the Wide Bandwidth Channel Switch subelement.
+If the Operating Class field in the frame that contains this element does indicate an S1G band then if the Wide Bandwidth Channel Switch subelement is included the fields in the Wide Bandwidth Channel Switch subelement indicate the channel for which the measurement request applies, and the Operating Class and Channel Number fields together specify the primary channel within the channel identified by the Wide Bandwidth Channel Switch subelement.

 Second proposed change, in 9.4.2.19.7 Beacon request element update the following paragraph of the Wide Bandwidth Channel Switch subelement which is after Table 9-144:

-If the Operating Class field in the frame that contains this element does not indicate an S1G band then Tthe Wide Bandwidth Channel Switch subelement has the same format as the corresponding element(see 9.4.2.159 (Wide Bandwidth Channel Switch element)) with the constraint that the New Channel Width field indicates an 80 MHz, 160 MHz, or 80+80 MHz BSS bandwidth Otherwise, the subfields New Channel Width and New Channel Center Frequency Segment 0 have the same definition, respectively, as the Channel Width and the Channel Center Frequency in the S1G Operation Information field, described in Table 9-363 (S1G Operation Information field).
+If the Operating Class field in the frame that contains this element does not indicate an S1G band then Tthe Wide Bandwidth Channel Switch subelement has the same format as the corresponding element(see 9.4.2.159 (Wide Bandwidth Channel Switch element)) with the constraint that the New Channel Width field indicates an 80 MHz, 160 MHz, or 80+80 MHz BSS bandwidth.

+If the Operating Class field in the frame that contains this element does indicate an S1G band then the subfields New Channel Width and New Channel Center Frequency Segment 0 have the same definition, respectively, as the Channel Width and the Channel Center Frequency in the S1G Operation Information field, described in Table 9-363 (S1G Operation Information field).

 References: